Remembering an Unlikely Teacher

 We generally think of human deaths as automatically more upsetting than the loss of an animal.
 Indeed, there will no doubt be those who will scoff ‘It’s just a cat!’ and in one fell swoop demonstrate everything wrong with humankind.
 Earlier this year, my Nan passed away after a long battle with Alzheimer’s.
 Here, I must confess that bearing witness to Alfie parting this world was more heart-breaking to me than even the loss of an elderly family member.
 Not that I didn’t love my Nan, of course I did, but I had prepared myself for her departure.
 She had been ill for years and there’s much to be said for preparing yourself for the inevitable.
 It’s like the difference between stopping and not stopping a fall in time.
 To be sure, the former can still be painful, but it’s never likely to hurt as much as landing face first on the solid ground.

 He had a beautiful face, much like the Felix cat.
-However, it is what shone from inside the unwanted stray from the Lane, which I’ll remember most: to be playful, to be endlessly curious, to be completely present in family life (a sentiment expressed by the great Lao Tzu himself) and to know that home is where Love is and that you needn’t wander too far from it to explore the world (it was in part through reflecting on the joy he brought to life that inspired me to start writing The Cycle Diaries shortly after).
+However, it is what shone from inside the unwanted stray from the Lane, which I’ll remember most: to be playful, to be endlessly curious, to be completely present in family life (a sentiment expressed by the great Lao Tzu himself) and to know that home is where Love is and that you needn’t wander too far from it to explore the world (indeed, it was in part through reflecting on the joy he brought to life that inspired me to start writing The Cycle Diaries shortly after).

 The following evening bearing witness to Alfie’s passing felt like life face-planting me on the cold hard concrete — his final act as a teacher.
 R.I.P